 Finding absolute zero (optional lab exercise)

 You should be able to perform this exercise in your kitchen using the equipment usually found there plus a small list of items you might need to buy - see the list of apparatus below.
-This exercise should take about an hour but I recommend that you set up the manometer for Part B and leave it in your refrigerator overnight.
+This exercise should take about an hour but it is recommended that you set up the manometer for Part B and leave it in your refrigerator overnight.
 Download the instruction PDF at the bottom of the page in order perform this lab exercise.

 To demonstrate by experiment the behaviour of an ideal gas when subject to a temperature change and to estimate the value of absolute zero (in degrees Centigrade).